jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

         [item for item in self.iterable if item % 3 == 0]
     )

   the terminal shows green.
-I change the condition in the `list comprehension`_ of the second assertion
+I change the condition in the `list comprehension`_ of the second :ref:`assertion<AssertionError>`

   .. code-block:: python
     :emphasize-lines: 3